aeb/ngEHTforecast/docs/src/tutorials.rst

 Data Generation
 --------------------------------------------------------------------------------
-Simulated data sets can be generated from :class:`fisher.fisher_forecast.FisherForercast` objects using the with ngehtsim_ package.
+Simulated data sets can be generated from :class:`fisher.fisher_forecast.FisherForecast` objects using the with ngehtsim_ package.
 While examples exist within the ngehtsim_ repository, here we review some basic functionality, though see the ngehtsim_ documentation for detailed information.